Society of Legal Scholars (formerly Society of Public Teachers of Law)

 Since its inception, the SPTL has acted to improve the quality of legal education and research through publishing reports, setting up working parties, putting forward submissions, holding conferences and producing journals and newsletters on matters relevant to legal education.
 Its representation on the different law teaching bodies in England and Wales has meant that it has operated with great effectiveness as a pressure group for change.

-Further information about the Society can be found in Fiona Cownie and Raymond Cocks.
+Sources/Publications: Further information about the Society can be found in Fiona Cownie and Raymond Cocks.
 “A Great and Noble Occupation!”: The History of the Society of Legal Scholars.
-Hart Publishing, 2009 (available in the IALS Library and as SPTL 25/10)
+Hart Publishing, 2009 (available in the IALS Library and as SPTL 25/10).

 Archival history: prior to 1997, SPTL officers had employed no consistent or coherent records management policies; each officer presumably made his own decisions to dispose of records according to his own interests.
 A considerable quantity of early records dating from the Society's inception has been preserved, as has very recent material, but there are large gaps in holdings, particularly for the 1950s, plus evidence of ad hoc destruction, weeding and later re-arrangement of material into subject groups, destroying any original order.
 At some stage SPTL records were transferred to IALS, but the circumstances of the transfer or transfers are unknown.
 From the late 1980s a more coherent, if less prolific, policy of transferring SPTL publications was instituted, and in the 1990s regular transfers of minutes, programmes and printed papers began.

 More formal filing procedures were implemented after the post of Administrative Secretary was created in 1997 and transfers of records to the archive held by IALS became more systematic.